Responsible play

 - Do not play in a bad mood or under the influence of alcohol

-- Remember: Playing is not a way to get rich
+- Remember: playing is not a way to get rich